hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 The current startup procedure will be altered as follows:

-- The `config.txt` file will no longer be used by the platform for storing the address book in existing networks.
-It will no longer be used by the platform code
+- The `config.txt` file will no longer be used for storing the address book in existing networks.
 - Designating `config.txt` introduces inversion of control.
 It will be at the exclusive prerogative of Services (the App) going forward.
-  Platform will no longer be responsible for it, and all the platform code that builds an AddressBook from `config.txt` will be removed or refactored and moved into the Services codebase.
+  It's ownership (current platform components) will no longer be responsible for it, and all the code that builds an AddressBook from `config.txt` will be removed or refactored and moved into the current Services part of the codebase.

 The current network Transplant procedure is manual.
 DevOps is given a State and `config.txt` file on disk.
 This is then followed by a config-only upgrade to adopt the `config.txt` file using that state.